tomato-user2/AIS/4_Presentation/steps.md

    - deleting not needed columns

 4. **Baseline Model**: Quickly recap your baseline model, its performance, and why it was chosen.
-- logistic regression for simplicity (why did i scrap that again?...)
 - random forest (here I split two-ways: 1 model looks at every line and 1 model looks at every time-set (aggregated) sepearately)
 - tested on 15min and 2h sets
 - results were: between 0.68 and 0.78 in accuracy, but some classes were not recognized at all.
 (Reminder:insert confusion matrix image)